 Born in Houston, Texas, his career in Washington began in 1969 when he was named press secretary to U.S. Congressman George H.W.
 Bush.
 In 1970 he was campaign press secretary in Mr. Bush’s race for the U.S. Senate.
 When Congressman Bush was named U.S. Ambassador to the United Nations in 1971, Mr. Roussel joined him there as his personal press officer, serving during a two-year period of headline-making events, including the admission of the People’s Republic of China.
 In 1973 Ambassador Bush was appointed Chairman of the Republican National Committee and Mr. Roussel returned with him to Washington, continuing to serve as his personal press officer.

 In 1974 Mr. Roussel assumed his first assignment at the White House as staff assistant to President Ford.
 In 1976 he transferred to the President Ford Committee as special assistant to the campaign’s national director, James.
 A. Baker, III, and subsequently was communications director for Mr. Baker’s 1978 campaign for Attorney General of Texas.
 In 1990 he was Communications Director for the Houston Economic Summit Host Committee.

-Mr. Roussel has been an on-camera television commentator for abc13, the ABC-TV affiliate station in Houston (KTRK-TV), offering analysis on government and political affairs.
-Other broadcast appearances include CNN, ABC World News, Charlie Rose Show and others.
+Mr. Roussel is also a media commentator offering analysis on government and political affairs.
+His broadcast appearances have included CNN, ABC World News, Charlie Rose Show and others.

 He was graduated in 1965 from the University of Houston where he was honored in 1983 as a Distinguished Alumnus.
 In 1986 he was selected to receive the first Distinguished Communications Alumnus Award presented by that university.